Catharinus P. Buckingham: Early life and career

-Civil War and postbellum career
+Civil War and postwar career

 At the outbreak of the Civil War, he was appointed assistant adjutant general of the Ohio Commissary in May 1861 and was promoted to adjutant general in July.
-A year later, in July 1862, he was promoted to the rank of brigadier general of U.S. Volunteers, and was assigned to special duty as assistant to the Secretary of War at the War Department in Washington, D.C. and served until he resigned on February 11, 1863.
+A year later, in July 1862, he was promoted to the rank of brigadier general of U.S. Volunteers, and was assigned to special duty as assistant to the Secretary of War at the War Department in Washington, D.C., and served until he resigned on February 11, 1863.

 Buckingham is best known for having carried the orders relieving MG George B. McClellan from command of the Army of the Potomac on November 7, 1862.

 After his war service he authored a textbook, New Arithmetic on the Unit System, (Philadelphia, 1869).
 He is also credited as having written Principles of Arithmetic in 1871.
 He became president of the Chicago Steel Works in 1873 and was a professor of experimental philosophy at West Point until he retired in 1881.
 He served as a member of the Board of Visitors for the academy in 1879.

 Buckingham died in Chicago, Illinois, at the age of 80, and was buried in Woodlawn Cemetery in Zanesville.
 He is one of six former Civil War generals buried in that city.